 GeneCards Summary for NOS1 Gene

 NOS1 (Nitric Oxide Synthase 1) is a Protein Coding gene.
-Diseases associated with NOS1 include Spermatogenic Failure 12 and Achalasia, Familial Esophageal.
-Among its related pathways are NO-dependent CFTR activation (normal and CF) and Myometrial Relaxation and Contraction Pathways.
+Diseases associated with NOS1 include Achalasia, Familial Esophageal and Impotence.
+Among its related pathways are Immune System and Arginine and proline metabolism.
 GO annotations related to this gene include oxidoreductase activity and iron ion binding.
 An important paralog of this gene is NOS3.

 UniProtKB/Swiss-Prot for NOS1 Gene

 Produces nitric oxide (NO) which is a messenger molecule with diverse functions throughout the body.
 In the brain and peripheral nervous system, NO displays many properties of a neurotransmitter.
 Probably has nitrosylase activity and mediates cysteine S-nitrosylation of cytoplasmic target proteins such SRR.

 Neuronal nitric oxide synthase (nNOS), with inducible nitric oxide synthase (iNOS) and endothelial nitric oxide synthase (eNOS), catalyzes nitric oxide and L-citrulline generation from L-arginine and molecular oxygen. nNOS is activated at calcium concentrations over 100 nM.